amoslarbi/amos-aventa-poke/README.md

 # Must Read
-I commented out the .env files in the gitignore because I wanted to reduce the build and run process of the application and not having to use example.env.
-I am very much aware not to commit .env files.
-I maintained them because variables in .env files help in configuration that might change between environments.
+I temporarily removed the .env files from .gitignore to streamline the application's build and runtime processes, specifically to eliminate the additional step of managing a separate example.env file.
+I fully understand the importance of keeping sensitive information out of version control and have ensured no secrets are committed.
+The content of the env files are base urls, I used that approach for the purpuse of the challenge.
+The .env files are retained purely for managing environment-specific configurations, as they provide a flexible and centralized way to define variables that differ across development, staging, and production environments.

 # Build and Run Docker: